 Healthcare organizations and public health programs aim to improve the health of individuals and the population.
 The Institute of Medicine (IOM) in the United States defines quality healthcare as care that is safe, effective, patient centered, timely, efficient, and equitable.
 Quality, simply defined, is the degree of excellence compared with predetermined standards or benchmarks.
 Quality measures (QMs) used to determine quality and improve care can broadly be categorized as follows: process, outcome, patient perception Perception The process by which the nature and meaning of sensory stimuli are recognized and interpreted.
 Psychiatric Assessment, organizational structure, and/or system.
-An example of an outcome-based QM is the number of people who received a service or action (such as breast cancer screening Breast cancer screening Breast cancer is the most common cancer in women and the 2nd-leading cause of cancer-related deaths in women in the United States.
-Early detection and improved pathology-specific treatments have resulted in a decrease in death rates.
-Breast Cancer Screening) divided by the number of people who should have received the particular service or action based on a predetermined benchmark.
+An example of an outcome-based QM is the number of people who received a service or action (such as breast cancer Breast cancer Breast cancer is a disease characterized by malignant transformation of the epithelial cells of the breast.
+Breast cancer is the most common form of cancer and 2nd most common cause of cancer-related death among women.
+Breast Cancer screening Screening Preoperative Care) divided by the number of people who should have received the particular service or action based on a predetermined benchmark.
 A QM is defined as good if it is important, measurable, and feasible.
 Models for quality improvement have been developed to guide quality-improvement efforts.
 LEAN, Plan-Do-Study-Act (PDSA), and 6 Sigma are examples of some of these models.
 The key to successful quality improvement is an organizational commitment to a culture of continual improvement.

 Definitions of quality: